Mark2Mark/Skedge/README.md

 ##### Known Issues

 - Some people report a crash caused by scrolling in the Code Editor.
 I cannot reproduce yet, so I’ll need Console Logs.
-- Some Plugins which add a DRAWBACKGROUND callback could interfere with this plugin and hence either or both fail to operate.
+- ~~Some Plugins which add a DRAWBACKGROUND callback could interfere with this plugin and hence either or both fail to operate.~~ [Solved in Glyphs builds higher than around 1110]
 - Syntax Highlighting is yet very rudimentary.
 But waaay better than none.

 ---